diegodelarocha/Acorn/README.md

 ## Installing

-* Add the dependencies [EasyButtons](https://github.com/madsbangh/EasyButtons) and [GLTFUtility](https://github.com/sprylyltd/GLTFUtility) to your project.

 * Clone the Acorn repo or download the latest release.
+Choose _one_ of the following.
   * Download [.zip](https://github.com/diegodelarocha/Acorn/archive/master.zip) and extract to your project assets.
   * (git) Clone into your assets folder `git clone git@github.com:diegodelarocha/Acorn.git`
   * (git) Add repo as submodule `git submodule add git@github.com:diegodelarocha/Acorn.git Assets/acorn`

 * Add the `/Assets/acorn` folder to your Unity project.
+* If you added the `/Assets/acorn` folder to your project manually, add dependency packages for [EasyButtons](https://github.com/madsbangh/EasyButtons) and [GLTFUtility](https://github.com/sprylyltd/GLTFUtility) manually to your project.

 ### How to install dependencies

+Dependencies are included by default on the `/Packages/manifest.json` file on the repo, but if you need to add them manually, you will need to add [EasyButtons](https://github.com/madsbangh/EasyButtons) and [GLTFUtility](https://github.com/sprylyltd/GLTFUtility) to your project.

 Open Unity's Package Manager and add the following packages with the git URL:

 * `https://github.com/madsbangh/EasyButtons.git#upm`